PomeloOvo/MMET/README.md

-# MetaPatchET
+# Pre-release Version of MMET

-Code for training and evaluating MetaPatchET on the minor and major datasets.
+Code for training and evaluating MMET on the minor and major datasets.

 ## Training